marcanuy/hugoostrapped/README.md

 ## Deps

-Run `yarn install` or `npm install` to install theme dependencies
+Run `make install` to install theme dependencies.
+That will run `yarn install` (or `npm install`).

 ## Build css

-Run `yarn run build` or `npm run build` to generate CSS styles and copy the necessary Javascript libraries.
+Run `make build` to generate CSS styles and copy the necessary Javascript libraries.

 # References